kiliman/remix-params-helper/README.md

 standard [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) and [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData)
 which are typically used in [Remix](https://remix.run) apps.

+## 🚨 Breaking Change v0.3.0

+Helper no longer requires explicit types on helper.
+Thanks @zolrath.
+This will definitely cut down on the boilerplate.

 ## 🚧 Work in progress

 This package is still work in progress.
 I'll be refining the API and fixing the TypeScript types.